 As the virus settles into the body, it eats away the collagen, leading to external and internal bleeding of various orifices and eventual organ failure.
-The virus is contracted by coming in direct contact with a patient’s bodily fluids, and the chances of it spreading to North America is very small.
+The virus is contracted by coming in direct contact with a patient’s bodily fluids and that’s why medical professionals must wear PPE to protect themselves from contracting the disease.
+However, the chances of it spreading to North America is very small.
 Similar disease outbreaks have altered history and shaped the medical world.

 A widespread, highly infectious mycobacteria spread through the air from of a simple sneeze, cough or a transfer of respiratory fluids that commonly attack the lungs.
 Many people who develop Tuberculosis were infected with TB bacteria in the past, until their immune system weakens and can no longer defend itself against other infections.

 Diagnosis of latent TB infection can be done through a skin test or blood tests in Canada.
 If tested positive, the doctor may recommend medication.
 Prevention through vaccinations is normally provided in countries where the disease is common to infants and small children.
 Those with high risk of developing the disease include HIV patients, babies and young children, and people who became infected with the bacteria in the last 2 years.